The Story Behind Words Like Horde, Gherkin, Schmuck & Quarks

 The question is then: Is there Polish in te language of Finnegans Wake too?
 And if so, what Polish words were interesting to Joyce enough so that he would have them immortalized in his magnum opus and the ultimate text of Western culture.
 Will the Polish list of the Wake correspond with the Polish words in English we’ve already discussed?
 And what would it tell us about Polish language seen from the Joycean perspective pitched on the final linguistic frontiers?

 'Mazourikawitch or some other sukinsin of a vitch'...

-A more curious example from our list is uhlan, which we find hidden in the word ‘nuhlan’ (352.16) – its sense of Polish uhlan being suggested by the word bron (Polish word for weapon) in the same line.
+In the Wake, we’ll find also the word mazurka hidden in the name Mazourikawitch – 'or some other sukinsin of a vitch' (437.29), as Joyce describes him using another Polish word.
+A more curious example from our list is uhlan, which we find hidden in the word ‘nuhlan’ (352.16) – the Polish sense of uhlan being suggested by the word bron (the Polish word for 'weapon' is broń) in the same line.

 Jaja, jajce, Joyce...

-And yes, there are Polish curse words: Joyce went for gówno, dupa, and, of course, kurwa – probably the most popular Polish curse word today and a synonym for whore, of which Joyce must have been undoubtedly aware.
+Other Polish words in the Wake could provide us with a fixation theory.
+For example insects: in the text we’ll find pszczoła (and pszczelarz), pchła, mrówka, and wesz – which are, respectively, words for bee (beekeeper), flea, ant and louse.
+And yes, there are Polish curse words: Joyce went for gówno, dupa, and, of course, kurwa – probably the most popular Polish curse word today and a synonym for 'whore', of which Joyce must have undoubtedly been aware.
 There’s prącie and pizda - and śmierć too, all of them nicely camouflaged.

-But obviously there are many more Polish things to find in this little book – and in English too.
+Obviously there are many more Polish things to find in this little book – and in English too.

-Quarks, twaróg and the Nature of Reality
+Quarks, twaróg & the nature of reality

-From time to time, phrases occur in the book [i.e. Finnegans Wake] that are partially determined by calls for drinks at the bar.
-I argued, therefore, that perhaps one of the multiple sources of the cry "Three quarks for Muster Mark" might be "Three quarts for Mister Mark", in which case the pronunciation "kwork" would not be totally unjustified.
+From time to time, phrases occur in the book ['Finnegans Wake'] that are partially determined by calls for drinks at the bar.
+I argued, therefore, that perhaps one of the multiple sources of the cry 'Three quarks for Muster Mark' might be 'Three quarts for Mister Mark', in which case the pronunciation 'kwork' would not be totally unjustified.